We received inquiry and someone will shortly be in contact with you.

 Day 3- Start The Trek

 Today we start the Inca Trail!
 Our itinerary for the trail is unique in the time that we start hiking on the first day; starting a bit later than most groups puts us about half a day behind most people starting that day.
 This means that we have a more relaxed morning in the hotel and on the trail we have more peace and quiet.
-It also means that our first camp is completely to ourselves and, at the base of a stunning Inca site which, we will have time to explore after dinner.

 Day 4- The Long Climb